jaykv/mongospecs/README.md

 - Type-hints

 ## Install
-Choose on of the following groups:
+Choose from one of the following:
 * `pip install mongospecs` for msgspec only
 * `pip install mongospecs[pydantic]` for msgspec and pydantic only
 * `pip install mongospecs[attrs]` for msgspec and attrs only